nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Security Manager Protocol (SMP)
       A protocol used for pairing and key distribution.

+   Serial Wire Debug (SWD)
+      A standard two-wire interface for programming and debugging Arm CPUs.

    Signal-to-Noise Ratio (SNR)
       The level of signal power compared to the level of noise power, often expressed in decibels (dB).